 UNESCO has sited Tubbataha Reef and the Saint Paul Subterranean River National Park as World Heritage sites with good reason.
 There are numerous outstanding seaside areas to explore with Honda Bay, Meara Marina, Starfish Island and Snake Island, some of the most beautiful places in which to swim, snorkel and dive.

-Palwan consist of 1,780 islands of pristine white beaches, dramatic rock formations, secret coves and underground mysteries.
+Palwan consists of 1,780 islands of pristine white beaches, dramatic rock formations, secret coves and underground mysteries.
 An untamed land, a nature lover’s paradise and an adventurer’s dream: Palawan certainly lives up to its image as the last frontier.

 The island province has been declared a nature sanctuary of the world and for good reason.
 It is wrapped in a mantel of rainforests, outstanding dive sites, majestic mountains, primeval caves and shimmering beaches.
 It bursts with exotic flora and fauna and is surrounded by a coral shelf that abounds with varied and colorful marine life.